condense9/hark-lang/README.md

 definition language.

 Currently you can only call Teal or Python functions -- arbitrary microservices can't be called.
-Before Teal 1.0, this will be possible.
+Before Teal v1.0 is released, this will be possible.
 You will be able to call a long-running third party service (e.g. an AWS ML service) as a normal Teal function and `await` on the result.

+Teal really should be able to natively manipulate JSON objects.
+This may happen before v1.0.

 ---